lauralwd/lauralwd.github.io/_posts/2021-06-30-post-mpp-server.md

 Although propperly firewalled, and secured, I consider this a relativelly vulnerable service.
 Hence, every user has to be given access explicitly via a config on the server owned by the root user.
 See the 'adding new users' section for the details.

+If you're at a UU computer in our lab, find the Jupyterhub page here: [jupyterhub](https://mpp-server.science.uu.nl:8000).

 {% include figure image_path="assets/post_images/jupyterhub.png" caption="The JupyterHub web interface" %}